pimutils/vdirsyncer/docs/tutorials/fastmail.rst

 FastMail
 ========

-Vdirsyncer is irregularly tested against FastMail_.
-There are no known issues with it. `FastMail's support pages
+Vdirsyncer is continuously tested against FastMail_, thanks to them for providing a free account for this purpose.
+There are no known issues with it.
+`FastMail's support pages
 <https://www.fastmail.com/help/technical/servernamesandports.html>`_ provide
 the settings to use::